massimopizzol/moutreach/_posts/2017-11-08-Active-reviewer.markdown

 ![ARSresult2]({{ site.url }}/assets/ARSresult2.png)
 <center><i><font size="2">Opinions on reviewing papers, on a 1-9 Likert scale</font></i></center>

 Seems like reviewing papers is **definitely intellectually stimulating**.
-Even if is considered a time consuming task, it is **not perceived as a waste of time**, and instead considered beneficial for research.
+Even if it is considered a time consuming task, it is **not perceived as a waste of time**, and instead considered beneficial for research.
 The **funny thing** is that although it is perceived as part of the job, it is not encouraged by the management according to the respondents...!
 I think respondents are a bit **undecided** on how beneficial is reviewing papers career-wise.

 At a quick testing, these variables seem **poorly correlated**.
 This may be a good sign.
 It may signify that the variables addressed different and non-overlapping issues and their selection was thus appropriate.
 The main highlights are the moderate correlation between benefit for research and for career and the moderate inverse correlation between being intellectually stimulating and being a waste of time.
 Both make sense considered that the respondents are mostly academics (their career is in research, **they value intellectual work**).